 Kill fees

-If a submitted work is commissioned but not published, we will pay a kill fee of one third of the agreed rate (rounded up to five).
-If a commissioned work is not submitted, partially submitted, diverges significantly from the commission or breaches our basic standards as above, then there will be no kill fee.
+If a submitted work is commissioned but not published, we will pay a kill fee of one quarter of the agreed rate if spiked before edits, and one half if spiked after edits.
+If a commissioned work is not submitted, partially submitted, diverges significantly from the commission or breaches our standards as above, then there will be no kill fee.

 Expenses

-We do not re-imburse for incurred expenses, unless otherwise agreed.
+We do not reimburse for expenses incurred, unless otherwise agreed specifically in writing.
 We can however arrange for publishers to send review copies of books, digital or hard copy, or send other helpful resources.

 Competition

-If you are commissioned to produce a work with us, you should not offer it or a modified version of it to other publications.
-For subsequent re-use at least one month after publication, please see below.
+If you are commissioned to produce a work with us, you should not offer it or a modified version of it (ie in the same format or genre) to other publications.
+Material from research conducted for us, such as quotes from interviews, should not be re-used elsewhere without credit to original publication.

 Copyright

-Contributors retain copyright for their own work, but agree not to withdraw permission for its distribution after publication, and to request permission for re-use.
+Contributors retain copyright for their own work, but should request permission for re-use or cross-posting (almost always forthcoming, with a credit to original publication), and wait one month after publication to do so.
 We will request permission for any re-publication requests beyond our website.

 General notes